pingcap/docs/v3.0/reference/best-practices/massive-regions.md

 Refer to [Region Merge](https://github.com/tikv/tikv/blob/master/docs/how-to/configure/region-merge.md) and [PD configuration file](/v3.0/reference/configuration/pd-server/configuration-file.md#schedule) for more details.

-The default configuration of the `Region Merge` parameter is rather reserved.
-You can speed up `Region Merge` process by referring to the method provided in [PD Scheduling Best Practices](/v3.0/reference/best-practices/pd-scheduling.md#region-merge-is-slow).
+The default configuration of the `Region Merge` parameters is rather conservative.
+You can speed up the `Region Merge` process by referring to the method provided in [PD Scheduling Best Practices](/v3.0/reference/best-practices/pd-scheduling.md#region-merge-is-slow).

 ## Other problems and solutions